 At The Harefield Academy Sixth Form, students will encounter these principles throughout everyday Academy life.
 The academic and pastoral curriculum is mapped in detail across the Sixth Form year.
 This is teaching students British Values.
 To be able to work together as a team, to learn the history of Britain, to see Britain in its true multicultural form, gives us a common identity.
 Many students have visited London, to see the Capital and the various experiences within it.
 Students have been on trips to enhance their knowledge of the world around them.

 It also covers a large part of our SMSC within The Academy.
 The Sixth Form team have been tasked with developing the Sixth Form students’ spiritual, moral, social and cultural (SMSC) development.
 The Sixth Form experience has helped to develop students’ social skills and also addressed many moral issues.
-Our assemblies have also enhanced our cultural understanding of the country we live in.
-As part of our PSHE programme (delivered outside of the classroom), students must learn how to be resilient and cope in unfamiliar circumstances.
+Our assemblies and Tutor sessions have also enhanced our cultural understanding of the country we live in.
+As part of our PSHE programme, students must learn how to be resilient and cope in unfamiliar circumstances.

 Our goal is to make each THA Sixth Former a well-rounded, employable individual who have experienced different circumstances so that they can be adaptable.
 We work hard helping the Sixth Formers to build positive relations with staff both inside and outside of the classroom.